pysiral/pysiral/docs/installation.rst

 For development purpose it may be useful to install pysiral in editable mode.
-This step requires a manual compilation of Cython code (line 4) and is recommended to install pysiral with all optional dependencies (line 3) and also running the test suite (line 5)
+This step requires a manual compilation of Cython code (line 4) and is recommended to install pysiral with all optional dependencies (line 3, pysiral version >= 0.13) and also running the test suite (line 5)

 .. code-block:: shell
    :linenos: